nemborkar/100DaysOfCodeLogs/Round06.md

 ## Log

+### 20210826 Day98
+3/7 tests pass

+Minor differences in JSON outputs.
+Tweaked fixture to match.
+Exact dictionaries but different order.
+But order shouldn't matter in JSON...
+Wait a second...
+That's just a string, not JSON!
+Changed to JSON

+7/7 tests pass

 ### 20210825 Day97
 Refactored a giant file into modular parts so it's easy to troubleshoot and add future endpoints and methods.
 Nothing too fancy, just organized design.